tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 8.28.4 =

+2016/03/25 - Refactored individual sharing button settings to use a filter hook instead of extending a class.
+Added new filters for schema type defaults.

 = 8.28.3 =

 2016/03/23 - Improved enabled/disabled buttons logic (no longer applies to shortcode, function or widget buttons).
 Added admin styles and scripts to the new term.php page in WP 4.5.